 A Relationship type defines which attributes and reports your CSMs see in the Relationship section of the Customer 360, as well as in the Relationship 360.
 It also defines the layout of these pages.
 Think of the Relationship type as the template to define a Relationship per customer.
 Relationship types could be based on different products that your organization sells and manages, or different business units or departments that your organization sells to and works with.

-This article explains about the configuration of the Relationship Types.
 To view the Relationship Types Administration page, navigate to Administration > Relationship > TYPES tab.
 In this page, you can configure all of the Relationship Types.

 How many Relationship Types do I need?

 It is important to understand when you should be creating a brand new relationship type, and when you should be creating a relationship of an existing type.
 For example, if you have two products, should you create two relationship types, or just one product relationship type?
 The answer is, it depends.